For artists, the show must go on—and Zoom is their venue

 Beyond the pandemic

 Senos says he might not keep the service running after the outbreak is resolved, but other artists who’ve experimented with Zoom say they may well continue to use the service in a less-isolated future, just as some businesses and employees who’ve discovered the benefits of remote work may be hesitant to return to traditional office life.
-Downey envisions using the platform to keep up stitch sessions with audiences around the world, and Kosuda is looking forward to experimenting with live classroom sessions that could teach art in real-time to students in multiple schools at once.
+Downey envisions using the platform to keep up stitch sessions with audiences around the world, and Kosuda is looking forward to experimenting with live classroom sessions that could teach art in real time to students in multiple schools at once.
 Treseler, the saxophonist, says he sees a role for the platform in offering online master classes and, perhaps, improvisation courses for experienced musicians looking to learn to play more than notes written on a page.

 And, for now, as the pandemic continues to isolate people, it’s likely that artists will continue to find ways to create, collaborate, and share their work across the internet, predicts Theatre Unleashed’s Crafts.